Refunds and Cancellation

 Are the tours private?

 No, we can’t guarantee that your tour will be private.
-We can take up to six people (special arrangements may be possible for a larger group traveling together) on a tour at any time.
+We can take up to six people, and 8 in our high seasons (special arrangements may be possible for a larger group traveling together) on a tour at any time.

 But, I’d like a private tour!